-Topics of Laboratory Practicals (LP) Teaching Hours Lecture Room LP1 Qualitative reactions of Amino Acids and Proteins 3 Department of Chemistry and Biochemistry LP2 Determination of aminotransferase activity in serum The influence of substrate concentration on enzyme activity.
-3 Department of Chemistry and Biochemistry LP3 Proteins Quantitative determination of total protein, albumin, and globulin concentration in the serum.
-3 Department of Chemistry and Biochemistry LP4 Factors affecting enzymatic activity Effect of temperature and pH on amylase activity Determination of α -amylase activity 3 Department of Chemistry and Biochemistry LP5 Qualitative and quantitative analysis of carbohydrates Quantitative determination of glucose in the blood.
+Topics of Laboratory Practicals (LP) Teaching Hours Lecture Room LP1 Qualitative reactions of Amino Acids and Proteins 3 Department of Chemistry and Biochemistry LP2 Proteins Quantitative determination of total protein, albumin, and globulin concentration in the serum.
+3 Department of Chemistry and Biochemistry LP3 Determination of aminotransferase activity in serum The influence of substrate concentration on enzyme activity.
+3 Department of Chemistry and Biochemistry LP4 Factors affecting enzymatic activity Effect of temperature and pH on amylase activity Determination of α-amylase activity 3 Department of Chemistry and Biochemistry LP5 Qualitative and quantitative analysis of carbohydrates Quantitative determination of glucose in the blood.
 Detection of glucose in urine.
-2 Department of Chemistry and Biochemistry LP6 Qualitative and quantitative analysis of lipids Quantitative determination of triglycerides in serum.
-2 Department of Chemistry and

-Detection of ketone bodies in urine.
-Determination of total cholesterol in serum.
-Determination of serum HDL and LDL cholesterol in serum.
-Biochemistry LP7 Determination of non-protein nitrogen compounds: urea, creatinine, and uric acid in urine.
+2 Department of Chemistry and Biochemistry LP6 Qualitative and quantitative analysis of lipidsQuantitative determination of triglycerides in serum.Detection of ketone bodies in urine.Determination of total cholesterol in serum.Determination of serum HDL and LDL cholesterol in serum.serum.
+2 Department of Chemistry and Biochemistry LP7 Determination of non-protein nitrogen compounds: urea, creatinine, and uric acid in urine.
 Detection of nitrites in urine.
-2 Department of Chemistry and Biochemistry Midterm exam 2 Total 20
+2 Department of Chemistry and Biochemistry